Kinneff Accommodation - Hospitality Property For Sale Or Rent - Book Direct With Owners

 - Kinneff Reviews

-Kinneff, Kincardineshire Between Inverbervie and Dunnottar the main road to the north passes through the united parishes of Kinneff and Catterline.
+Kinneff, Aberdeenshire Between Inverbervie and Dunnottar the main road to the north passes through the united parishes of Kinneff and Catterline.
 Kinneff a special niche in Scottish history, for it was the place where, during the Cromwellian occupation, the Honours of Scotland, the regalia consisting of the crown, sceptre, and sword of state were safely concealed beneath the pulpit of an ancient parish church and denied to the usurping power of the Commonwealth soldiery.

 That church survived into the ﬁrst quarter of the 18th century It was described as ‘a very old fabric, the walls there of being supported by eight strong buttress of stone and the roof by pillars of wood so that probably it is the oldest country church presently possessed and in use of any in Scotland.